-Scott (2012) discusses how to set whole school targets by first considering which things you want to change, review or add.
+Scott (2012) discusses how to set whole-school targets by first considering which things you want to change, review or add.
 By creating a list of things that need to be taken into account, you are able to identify your main priorities and list them as SMART targets (Specific, Measurable, Achievable, Realistic and Timed).
-These targets can be numbered in priority order, for example, from 1-3, with one being the first priority and three being the lowest priority (Scott, 2012).
-The final stage is to consider how these targets will be achieved, deciding what needs to be done and who is going to be responsible for this (Scott, 2012).
+These targets can be numbered in priority order, for example, from 1-3, with 1 being the first priority and 3 being the lowest.
+The final stage is to consider how these targets will be achieved, deciding what needs to be done and who is going to be responsible for this.

 Finally, it is extremely important that everyone is on board with the changes and that there is a shared understanding of the plan for all stakeholders.

-If you want to learn more about how change can be implemented in your school or to access a structure for whole school development, join the Across Cultures EAL Framework for Schools course on 6th-8th February 2019.
+If you want to learn more about how change can be implemented in your school or to access a structure for whole-school development, why not take part in one of the Across Cultures EAL Framework courses?
 More details can be found here.

 Blair, M. and Bourne, J. (1998) Making the difference: teaching and learning in successful multi-ethnic schools, DfEE